quantaosun/Magpie/README.md

 Ctril+c to run the next command AFTER prvious one has FINISHED.

-Modify the "WALLTIME" string in the *cntl file.
+Modify the "WALLTIME" string in the *cntl file if you wish to extend time to more than 2 hours.

 Modify the displacement vector based on your protein-ligand system.